 Disabled Access First Aid Station Near Bus Route On Duty Staff

-The Diefenbaker Canada Centre, designed by architects Moore & Taylor, is the only Prime Ministerial archives, museum and research centre of its kind in Canada.
-Preserved and exhibited are the papers and memorabilia of Canada 13th Prime Minister, as well as period replica rooms of the Prime Minister's Office and Cabinet Room.
+The Diefenbaker Canada Centre, designed by architects Moore & Taylor, is the only Prime Ministerial archives, museum, and research centre of its kind in Canada.
+Preserved and exhibited are the papers and memorabilia of Canada's 13th Prime Minister, as well as period replica rooms of the Prime Minister's Office and Cabinet Room.

-Disabled Access No Public Washrooms Street Parking (Meters)
+Disabled Access Public Washrooms Food or Beverage Service Free Parking